UBC-MDS/programming-in-python-for-data-science/chapters/en/module4.md

 _**Make sure you remove the hash (`#`) symbol in the coding portions of this question.
 We have commented them so that the line won't execute and you can test your code after each step.**_

+How can we cast from a string to an integer value?

 Tasks: